Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

 done
 ```

-Perhaps this sequence represents some a contaminating sequence from the run that we want to quickly screen all of our samples for (e.g. from bacteria).
+Perhaps we wanted to check how many reads contain the start codon `ATG`.
 We can do this by searching for matches and counting how many times it was found, and repeating this process for each sample using a for loop.
 ```bash
 ls *.fastq.gz | while read x; do \
    echo $x